GrgryRtsch/GrgryRtsch/README.md

 Colour Scheme
 I would like the hero colour to be blue. and maybe some darker greys and white.

 Typography
 I would like the main font to be used throughout the web pages to be Lato.

 Imagery
 I would like some of the imagery to be running behind the page.
 One of the images I have in mind would be a man pointing toward the contact info in ski gear.

+Interactive elements
+Able to navigate around the website and hopefully slight movment on certain highlighted ares zoom effect.

 Wireframes
+(sent seperately)

 Features
-Responsive on all device sizes, links to socials, contact info.
+Responsive on all device sizes, links to socials, contact info links to each page and a gallery.

-Interactive elements
-Unsure as of yet.